 We recently caught up with Lisa Hatton, a teacher at Maplewood Intermediate School, to hear about how her students are benefitting from integrating the Makers Empire 3D printing learning program into the classroom.

 Lisa has been using Makers Empire in her classroom for three years and in that time, her students have created some amazing projects.
 Previously, they told us about their project creating storage containers that could be used onboard the International Space Station.
 So, we couldn’t wait to learn about what they were up to now!

 Like other teachers, Lisa found that Makers Empire is an ideal tool to enhance learning in the subjects that you already have to teach your students.

 Lisa says, “many of the prints my kids have made coincide with the content I am teaching.
-For example, we study the regions of the United States in 5th grade.
+For example, we study the regions of the United States in the 5th grade.
 My students researched famous landmarks and created a 3D replica of the landmark.”

 The students may not be able to visit the landmarks in person, but creating their own mini replica of the landmarks helps bring them to life.